From barrier reefs and blue holes to seabed sculpture parks, we don our wet suits and explore 20 of the best underwater attractions

 18. Neptune Memorial Reef, USA

-The largest man-made reef ever created, Neptune Memorial in Florida was built as an underwater burial site, where people could have their cremated remains mixed with cement to help create an artificial reef.
+The largest man-made reef ever created, Neptune Memorial in Florida is an underwater burial site, where people can have their cremated remains mixed with cement to help create an artificial reef.